YongJiwon/RTL-Portfolio/03_FIFO_UART/README.md

-# UART Loopback with FIFO Buffer
+# UART + FIFO RTL Design

 ## Overview

-This project implements a UART loopback system using Verilog.
+This project implements a UART communication system with dedicated RX FIFO and TX FIFO modules using Verilog HDL.

-Unlike a basic UART loopback, two FIFO buffers are inserted between the UART receiver and transmitter to decouple the receive and transmit paths, improving data handling during continuous communication.
+The objective of this project is to design and integrate UART Receiver, UART Transmitter, Baud Rate Generator, and FIFO modules to build a reliable serial communication system on FPGA.

-The design was verified on FPGA hardware by transmitting serial data from a PC and receiving the same data back through the UART interface.
+The design was verified through RTL simulation and FPGA hardware testing using a PC UART terminal (ComportMaster).

 ---

 ## Features

-- UART Receiver
+* UART Receiver
-- UART Transmitter
+* UART Transmitter
-- Configurable Baud Rate Generator
+* Baud Rate Generator
-- RX FIFO
+* RX FIFO
-- TX FIFO
+* TX FIFO
-- UART Loopback
+* FIFO-based Data Buffering
-- Continuous Serial Communication
+* Continuous Serial Communication
-- FPGA Hardware Verification
+* FPGA Hardware Verification

 ---